PurpleKingdomGames/indigo-docs/examples/ui/maskedpane/README.md

 A masked pane is in fact the same as a scroll pane, without the scrolling.

 Neither masked panes nor scroll panes have the sort of layout control you get with component groups and lists, but you can always place one of those inside the pane.

+## Reminder: Set the magnification

+It's important to note that if you're using a magnification other than 1 (the default), you _must_ set the magnification to the correct value in the `UIContext`.
+Otherwise, the shader that handles the content masking / clipping will not mask off the correct area of the screen.